 Air India seeks Rs 2,400 cr govt guarantee to raise funds

+They said the amount of Rs 2,400 crore is part of the Rs 7,600 crore guarantee that was to be provided to the airline in the current fiscal.
+An Air India spokesperson did not offer any comment on the issue.

-On November 27, Minister of State for Civil Aviation Hardeep Singh Puri told the Rajya Sabha that interests of Air India employees would be protected and there would be no job loss till its privatisation.
-"Your airlines would have to be closed down, unless not privatised," he had said.
+On November 27, Minister of State for Civil Aviation Hardeep Singh Puri told the Rajya Sabha that interests of Air India employees would be protected and there would be no job loss till its privatization.
+"Your airlines would have to be closed down, unless not privatized," he had said.

 Air India's net loss in 2018-19 is provisionally estimated to be Rs 8,556.35 crore.
-The Air India Specific Alternative Mechanism (AISAM) has approved re-initiation of process for the sale of the government's 100 per cent stake in Air India along with Air India Express and the carrier's stake in joint venture AISATS.
+The Air India Specific Alternative Mechanism (AISAM) has approved the re-initiation of a process for the government's 100 percent stake sale in Air India along with Air India Express and the carrier's stake in joint venture AISATS.

+The national carrier received an equity infusion of Rs 30,520.21 crore from the financial year 2011-12 till date, Puri told the Lok Sabha on December 5.
+The major components of the financial package for 2018-19 included a cash support of Rs 3,975 crore to Air India, inclusive of Rs 1,630 crore already infused in the airline in 2018-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)